wanidon/RA/DataStructures.md

 - balance, mutable?

+# Consideration of using symbolic variables as memory indexes
-# Consideration on load and store to memory when using symbolic variable as index
+## Consideration of loading and storing using symbolic variables as memory indexes
 if
     mem = [3,0,0,,,,]
     mem[Extract(7, 0, x)] = 6